Making a difference in someone’s life can be quite simple. However, often we are too busy to stop and think about what we can do to help.

-The report emphasises how critical it is for residents residing in disaster-prone regions to be ready to respond to the threat of natural disasters, and have a plan in place.
-In Australia, organisations like the Rural Fire Service have bushfire survival plans available to help people ensure they are properly equipped in advance of any emergency.
+The report emphasises how critical it is for residents residing in disaster-prone regions to be ready to respond to the threat of natural disasters, and to have a disaster risk reduction plan in place.
+In Australia, organisations like the Rural Fire Service have bushfire survival plansavailable to help people ensure they are properly equipped in advance of any emergency.

 How can communities prepare for a natural disaster?